-16. Claim counts should be reported in accordance with the pooling arrangement and should reflect the company’s proportionate share of the total number of claims.
+Claim counts should be reported in accordance with the pooling arrangement and should reflect the company’s proportionate share of the total number of claims.
 If the company’s losses are 40% of the pool, then 40% of the claim count should be reported.

-17. The pooling percentage is to reflect the company’s participation in the pool as of year-end.
-When changes to pooling agreements impact previous accident years, historical data values in Schedule P Parts, 1 through 6 should be restated based on the new pooling percentage.
-This should be done to present meaningful development patterns in Schedule P. When pooling changes only impact future accident years, no restatement of historical values should be made.
+The pooling percentage is to reflect the company’s participation in the pool as of year-end.
+When changes to pooling agreements impact previous incurred years, historical data values in Schedule P Parts 1 through 6 should be restated based on the new pooling percentage.
+This should be done to present meaningful development patterns in Schedule P. When pooling changes only impact future incurred years, no restatement of historical values should be made.
 Any significant changes in the pooling arrangements should be reported in the Schedule P Interrogatories.
 An illustration for reporting pooled business, Exhibit A, follows.

 EXHIBIT A